Salah856/AWS_WhitePapers_Summary/ML best practices.md

   - Amazon Kinesis Data Streams (KDS) is a service that enables ingestion of streaming data.
   - Producers of data push data directly into a stream, which consists of a group of stored data units called records.
   - The stored data is available for further processing or storage as part of the data pipeline.

   - Ingestion of streaming videos can be done using Amazon Kinesis Video Streams.
+  - There are a number of mechanisms available for data ingestion in batch format.
+  - With AWS Database Migration Services (AWS DMS), you can replicate and ingest existing databases while the source databases remain fully operational.
+  - The service supports multiple database sources and targets, including writing data directly to Amazon S3.